Key Takeaways

 Is General Liability Insurance Enough?

 Many small business owners assume general liability insurance covers everything, but it leaves many gaps.
-While it covers customer injuries and property damage, it won't protect you from professional mistakes, cyber attacks or damage to your own equipment.
+General liability covers customer injuries and property damage, but it won't protect you from professional mistakes, cyber attacks or damage to your own equipment.
 Most small businesses need additional policies to address these risks.

 Do I Need More than General Liability Insurance?

-General liability insurance is important, but most business owners also discover they need additional financial protection.
+General liability insurance is important, but most business owners need additional financial protection.
 Different industries face unique challenges that general liability alone can't handle.
-Knowing what risks your industry faces helps you choose the right types of coverage to keep your business safe.
+Understanding your industry's risks helps you choose the right types of coverage for your business.

 Construction/Contractors